English Orientation Packet

 PRISON RAPE ELIMINATION ACT

 The Federal Government and the Utah Department of Corrections (including all county jails) strive to maintain the safety and security of offenders.
 If you or anyone you know has been sexually assaulted or threatened with sexual assault, it should be reported by contacting any officer or staff member, or any other outside official or law enforcement agency.
-Refer to the tip line information posted in the blocks or call 656-6644 directly using the block phones.
+Refer to the tip line information posted in the blocks or dial “9” using the block phones.

 If you have been sexually assaulted by anyone or you feel you are being pressured by anyone for money, property, or sexual favors you should immediately contact a correctional officer, or any staff member.
 It is imperative you contact someone immediately so they can help you.